-On March 23, 2018, an amendment to Section 61(a) of the 1940 Act was signed into law to permit BDCs to reduce the minimum "asset coverage" ratio from 200% to 150% and, as a result, to potentially increase the ratio of a BDC's debt to equity to a maximum 2 to 1 from a maximum of 1 to 1, so long as certain approval and disclosure requirements are satisfied.
 Specifically, the Company is permitted to apply a lower minimum asset coverage ratio of 150% if: (1) the Company complies with certain additional asset coverage disclosure requirements, as discussed below; and (2)(A) a "required majority" of the Company's directors, as defined in Section 57(o) of the 1940 Act, approves the application of such a lower minimum asset coverage ratio to the Company, in which case the 150% minimum asset coverage ratio will become effective on the date that is one year after the date of such Independent Director approval; or (B) the Company obtains, at a special or annual meeting of its stockholders at which a quorum is present, the approval of more than 50% of the votes cast for the application of such a lower minimum asset coverage ratio to the Company, in which case the 150% minimum asset coverage ratio will become effective on the first day after the date of such stockholder approval.
 "Asset coverage" for purposes of this proposal has the meaning set forth in Section 18(h) of the 1940 Act and generally is a company's total assets, less all liabilities and indebtedness not represented by senior securities, divided by total senior securities representing indebtedness and, if applicable, preferred stock.

-At a meeting of the Board held on April 9, 2018, the Board, including a "required majority" of the Company's directors, as defined in Section 57(0) of the 1940 Act, approved the 150% minimum asset coverage ratio as being in the best interests of the Company and its stockholders.
+At a meeting of the Board held on April 9, 2018, the Board, including a "required majority" of the Company's directors, as defined in Section 57(a) of the 1940 Act, approved the 150% minimum asset coverage ratio as being in the best interests of the Company and its stockholders.
 As a result, and subject to certain additional disclosure requirements as described below, the 150% minimum asset coverage ratio will apply to the Company effective as of April 9, 2019.
+This means that, as of April 9, 2019, the Company will be permitted to incur double the maximum amount of leverage that the Company is able to incur currently.

-In addition, in order to provide the Company with the maximum financial flexibility at the earliest possible date, the Board authorized the Company to seek stockholder approval of the Asset Coverage Ratio Proposal.
-If the Company's stockholders approve the Asset Coverage Ratio Proposal at the Meeting, the 150% minimum asset coverage ratio will then apply effective as of the first day after the Meeting.
+In addition, in order to provide the Company with the maximum financial flexibility at the earliest possible date, the Board authorized the Company to seek stockholder approval of the Asset Coverage Ratio Proposal, which, if passed, would move up the effective date of the increase in the leverage limit by approximately ten months.
+If the Company's stockholders approve the Asset Coverage Ratio Proposal at the Meeting, the 150% minimum asset coverage ratio will then apply effective as of June 7, 2018, the first day after the Meeting and, as a result, the Company will be permitted to incur double the maximum amount of leverage that the Company is able to incur currently approximately ten months earlier than if the Company's stockholders do not vote to approve Proposal No. 3.